iwteih/lynch/README.md

 # What is LyncH?
-LyncH is a program to record lyncH or Skype for Business conversation history.
+LyncH is a program to record lync or Skype for Business conversation history.
-LyncH is equivalent to the [OCH](https://github.com/iwteih/OCH).
+LyncH is equivalent to [OCH](https://github.com/iwteih/OCH).
 They share the same UI, operation and most code.
 You could find the manual in [OCH](https://github.com/iwteih/OCH).

 # System requirement: